Low Testosterone

 Off-label use

-Testosterone replacement in men with testosterone >300 ng/dL, and use of oral medications to increase testosterone are considered off label uses of these medications.
+Testosterone replacement in men with testosterone >300 ng/dL, and use of oral medications to increase testosterone are considered off-label uses of these medications.

 Have Questions?
 We’ve Got Answers